robertteachout/Call_Campaign_Offsite/README.md

 ## Run
 0. Drop ASM zip file into .\data\extract
-1. Log in to CIOX VPN
+1. Log in to company VPN
 2. Open cmd, navigate to the project root & run command:
 ```cmd
 run.bat